greena13/react-joi-validation/Readme.md

 `unshiftValue` accepts all of the options that `changeValue` does, and one extra:

 - `allowDuplicates` - (Default: `true`) Whether to push a value onto the array if that value is already in the list.

+#### toggleUnshiftHandler

+Similar to togglePushHandler, but instead the returned function, when called, adds a value to the start of an array if that value is not already in the array, otherwise it removes it. i.e. it toggles that value's inclusion in the array.

+`toggleUnshiftHandler` accepts all of the options that `changeHandler` does.

+#### toggleUnshiftValue

+Similar to togglePushValue, but instead it adds a value to the start of an array if that value is not already in the array, otherwise it removes it. i.e. it toggles that value's inclusion in the array.

+`toggleUnshiftValue` accepts all of the options that `changeValue` does.

 #### pullHandler